-A Host of People is a theater company born in Brooklyn in 2010 and raised in Detroit since 2012.
+A Host of People is a Detroit-based theatre company.
 The company is led by co-directors Sherrine Azab and Jake Hooker, whose work has been seen, together and separately, in New York (The Bushwick Starr, The Chocolate Factory Theater, The Kitchen, HERE, Dixon Place, etc.), Berlin (Ida Nowhere, The Lyn-Lin), San Francisco (Intersection for the Arts), Cleveland (Cleveland Public Theatre), New Orleans (Catapult), and Detroit (HomeBase, The Play House, ArtlabJ, The Sidewalk Festival For the Performing Arts, The Jam Handy).

 We create art around these questions: How can we host more people into theatrical works that are complex and multifarious; work that is poetic, visual, multi-focal, and frees the viewer’s imagination, curiosity and spirit?
 We draw from existing literary works (Time! and/or Progress?), collaged texts (Life Is Happening To Us Again), historical figures (The Modern Woman, Re-Release Party), social movements (The Harrowing), and personal story (Neither There, Nor Here), among other sources.
 In addition to producing 1-2 shows a year, we curate a series called Performance, Potluck, and Punch that pairs two short, livingroom-sized performances in our home and invites our neighbors in for the price of a dish to share.
 In 2017, we inaugurated SUPERYOU: A Queer Performance Event.

 We invite audiences into our art as we would guests into our home, whether it is in our house, on the street, in a garden, or in a theater.